NEGU93/cvnn/docs/_build/html/_sources/act_fun.rst.txt

     :param z: Input tensor.
     :return: Real-valued tensor of the applied activation function

-.. py:method:: linear(z)
+.. py:method:: convert_to_real_with_abs(z)

-	Does not apply any activation function.
-It just outputs the input.
+    Applies the absolute value and returns a real-valued output.

-    :param z: Input tensor variable
+    :param z: Input tensor.
-    :return: z
+    :return: Real-valued tensor of the applied activation function

+.. note:: The following :code:`cart` or :code:`pol` means either type A (cartesian) or type B (polar) according to [CIT2003-KUROE]_ notation.

 TYPE A: Cartesian form
 ----------------------